valarnet/valarnet-blog/pages/about.md

 ---

+My name is Ash.
 I am a Network Engineer with a decade plus experience designing, implementating, and administering network solutions.
 I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google.
 [My LinkedIn Profile](https://www.linkedin.com/in/ashenafi-w-bekele-4938a424)

 The name of this blog is a combination of J.R.R.
 Tolkien's world (Valar) and another realm I enjoy: networking (net).